shagunattri/site/content/about.md

 My primary interest is information security,love contributing to opensource projects and participating in CTFs.
 I have great interest in GNU/Linux.
 After a long time of distro-hopping, I now settle with ~~Arch Linux~~ Windows 10 for office work at this moment.

-## The existence of this blog
+## This blog

-The most important characteristic of people is their ability to think.
-The original intention of blogging was to save electronic snapshots of their thinking.
-Of course, a variety of documentation tools or simple text editors can also record at any time, choosing to build a personal website is nothing more than to satisfy the paranoia of technology enthusiasts.

-But if you think about it, every article published on the website is different from the thought fragments you just wrote down.
+But if you think about it, every article published on the website is just to to save electronic snapshots of things I am thinking of.

 I write code at times.
 Take a look at my projects on [GitHub](https://github.com/shagunattri).